wesbarnett/libgmxcpp/README.md

 to create a Trajectory object which reads in an XTC file along with an optional GROMACS index file.

+The development branch is "master".
+Releases are merged into the "release" branch.

 ##Advantages

 * Only one object construction needs to be called to read in both .xtc and .ndx